casbin4d/Casbin4D/README.md

 Priority | [priority_model.conf](https://github.com/casbin4d/Casbin4D/blob/master/Examples/Default/priority_model.conf)  | [priority_policy.csv](https://github.com/casbin4d/Casbin4D/blob/master/Examples/Default/priority_policy.csv)

 ## Tests
 The vast majority of the tests of the original implementation in Go have been imported in Delphi.
-Please see <https://github.com/casbin4d/Casbin4D/Tests>
+Please see the [Tests](<https://github.com/casbin4d/Casbin4D/Tests>)

+You can check the code coverage [here](http://codecoverage.casbin4d.kouraklis.com/) for the up to date status.
+You are welcome to improve the tests and the coverage

 ## License